sopra-fs24-group-26/server/README.md

 ## Roadmap - Ideas for future implementations

+-   Add more Actions to the game
 -   Make personalizable Avatar creation
 -   Add a timer to a players turn
 -   Add chat to game
 -   Add animations/more particles
+-   Add sound effects and music

 ## Pattern